shawnhuyiwen/pulse/docs/Methodology/CircuitMethodology.md

 @anchor circuit-intro
 ## Introduction

-Engine systems use lumped parameter circuits to mimic the physiology of the human body.
+Pulse systems use lumped parameter circuits to mimic the physiology of the human body.
 These circuits use fluid or thermal elements that are analogous to electrical circuit elements.
 The circuits have several types of feedback mechanisms that can be set and